dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 - Name, choose any name, for example `Dfns Tutorial Server`
 - Application Type, leave as the default `Default Application`
-- Relying Party, set to `localhost`
+- Relying Party, the value doesn't apply to a service account, you can set it to `localhost`
-- Origin, set to `http://localhost:8000`, this is the port the express server is configured to run on by default
+- Origin, also doesn't apply to a service account, you can set it to `http://localhost:8000`

-After the `Application` is created, copy and save the `App ID`, e.g. `ap-39abb-5nrrm-9k59k0u3jup3vivo`, and the `Origin`.
+After the `Application` is created, copy and save the `App ID`, e.g. `ap-39abb-5nrrm-9k59k0u3jup3vivo`.

 You also need a `Service Account`.
 To create a new `Service Account`, first [generate a keypair](https://docs.dfns.co/dfns-docs/advanced-topics/authentication/credentials/generate-a-key-pair), then go to `Dfns Dashboard` > `Settings` > `Org Settings` > `Service Accounts` > `New Service Account`, and enter the following information,